Show or Tell? Modeling the evolution of request-making in Human-LLM conversations

 \section{Abstract}

-Chat logs provide a rich source of information about LLM users, but patterns of user behavior are often masked by the variability of queries.
-We present a new task, segmenting chat queries into contents of requests, roles, query-specific context, and additional expressions.
-We find that, despite the familiarity of chat-based interaction, request-making in LLM queries remains significantly different from comparable human-human interactions.
-With the data resource, we introduce an important perspective of diachronic analyses with user expressions.
-We find that query patterns vary between early ones emphasizing requests, and individual users explore patterns but tend to converge with experience.
-Finally, we show that model capabilities affect user behavior, particularly with the introduction of new models, which are traceable at the community level.
+Designing user-centered LLM systems requires understanding how people use them, but patterns of user behavior are often masked by the variability of queries.
+In this work, we introduce a new framework to describe request-making that segments user input into request content, roles assigned, query-specific context, and the remaining \textit{task-independent} expressions.
+We apply the workflow to create and analyze a dataset of 211k real-world queries based on WildChat.
+Compared with similar human-human setups, we find significant differences in the language for request-making in the human-LLM scenario.
+Further, we introduce a novel and essential perspective of \textit{diachronic analyses} with user expressions, which reveals fundamental and habitual user-LLM interaction patterns beyond individual task completion.
+We find that query patterns evolve from early ones emphasizing sole requests to combining more context later on, and individual users explore expression patterns but tend to converge with more experience.
+From there, we propose to understand communal trends of expressions underlying distinct tasks and discuss the preliminary findings.
+Finally, we discuss the key implications for user studies, computational pragmatics, and LLM alignment.